 Eating and Drinking Habits

-While it may be tempting to give your toddler a bottle of milk or juice to help him fall asleep at bedtime or nap time, this common practice can be harmful.
-In fact, the ADA reports that any form of sustained exposure to drinks that contain sugar could contribute to toddler tooth decay.
-To prevent tooth damage, don't let your child get in the habit of bringing a bottle to bed or continuously drinking from a sippy cup.
-If your toddler has already become accustomed to these behaviors, start filling his bottle or cup with water instead of juice or milk.
+While it may be tempting to give your toddler a bottle of milk or juice to help them fall asleep at bedtime or nap time, this common practice can be harmful.
+According to Indian Dental Association the risk of tooth decay appears as soon as your child is around six months old.
+This process of decay in infants and toddlers is referred as ‘Baby Bottle Tooth Decay’, which usually occurs in the upper front teeth.
+IDA also recommends not to use pacifiers dipped in honey, sugar, juice or sweetened drinks as that can lead to tooth decay.
+If your toddler has already become accustomed to these behaviors, start filling their bottle or cup with water instead of juice or milk.